 Laurel Mill Projects

-When we started our partnership with the Forest Serive the trails were in rough shape.
+When we started our partnership with the Forest Service the trails were in rough shape.
 Between years of neglect and damage caused by contractors spraying to eliminate the invasive 'Buckthorn' tree there were mud holes and overgrown areas.
 We've worked with the Forest Service and most of the mud holes have been addressed and we now have a regular mowing and trimming program to keep the trails clear of tall grass.
-We're also maintaining the parking lot to eliminate the potholes and about 3 tons of stone are added to it each year.
+We're also maintaining the parking lot to eliminate the potholes and 3 to 5 tons of gravel are added to it each year.
+Two of our members have completed the Forest Service's chainsaw operator certification process and are class A sawyers.
+This allows them to remove fallen trees, as long as they have a helper.
+This is a great improvement as we used to have to wait unit ANF personnel were available to remove trees.

 We've still got a lot of work ahead of us to get the area back into good shape here's a short list of our top priorities -